lucidrains/rotary-embedding-torch/README.md

     freqs_for = 'pixel'
 )

+# queries and keys for frequencies to be rotated into

 q = torch.randn(1, 256, 256, 64)
 k = torch.randn(1, 256, 256, 64)

+# get frequencies for each axial
 # -1 to 1 has been shown to be a good choice for images and audio

 freqs_h = pos_emb(torch.linspace(-1, 1, steps = 256), cache_key = 256)